smaremanda/add-in-docs/outlook/contextual-outlook-add-ins.md

 - Clicking the "+ Get more add-ins" button opens the Office Store.

-- If the add-in name is too large for the available space, it is replaced with "â€¦" that is to the left of the "+ Get more add-ins".
+- If the add-in name is too large for the available space, it is replaced with "..." that is to the left of the "+ Get more add-ins".
 The user can then click that to see a dropdown list of the add-ins that wouldn't fit into the bar.

 - To close the card and end the add-in, a user clicks anywhere outside of the card.